eth-protocol-fellows/protocol-studies/docs/wiki/research/PBS/ePBS.md

 ## ePBS Specifications

 The current ePBS specification[^12][^13] addresses a critical issue in Ethereum's current implementation of PBS.
 Traditionally, both proposers and builders have had to rely on intermediaries through MEV-Boost, which introduces trust and censorship concerns as outlined above.
 The ePBS framework modifies this dynamic by changing the necessity of intermediaries ("must") to an option ("may"), allowing for a more trustless interaction within the Ethereum ecosystem.
-It incorporates EIP 7251 and EIP 7002, which are integral to its implementation.
+It incorporates [EIP-7251](https://eips.ethereum.org/EIPS/eip-7251) and [EIP-7002](https://eips.ethereum.org/EIPS/eip-7002), which are integral to its implementation.

 EIP-7251 aims to increase the maximum effective balance (Max EB) for Ethereum validators to 2048 ETH while keeping a minimum stake of 32 ETH, reducing the total number of validators without compromising security.
 EIP-7002 introduces a mechanism allowing validators to trigger exits from the beacon chain using their execution layer (0x01) withdrawal credentials, enhancing flexibility and security for staking operations.